 The journey of EIP to ERC

 Ethereum’s EIPs are like the Bitcoin Improvement Proposals (BIPs) of the world’s largest crypto by market cap.
-(BIPs are, in turn, modeled after Python Enhancement Proposals or PEPs).
-They have the same purpose as BIPs.
-That is, bringing in innovation through upgrades.
+(BIPs are, in turn, modeled after Python Enhancement Proposals or PEPs.)
+They have the same purpose as BIPs: to bring innovation through upgrades.
 EIPs are how decisions regarding upgrades are made on the blockchain.
 These proposals are put to the vote.

 There are five stages through which an idea or an EIP leads to an ERC.
 They are as follows.